-HIPAA sets out guidelines for creating, changing, and protecting passwords.
-However, if an organisation devises and equally protective security measure as an alternative to passwords, they may be able to use those instead.
-In fact, a recent development – two-factor authentication – may actually be the best way to protect private health information.
+HIPAA sets out guidelines for creating, changing, and protecting passwords; however, if an organisation devises and equally protective security measure as an alternative to passwords, they may use that method instead, providing the rationale behind that decision is documented and is backed up by a risk analysis.

-The guidelines were established as part of the Administrative Safeguards of the HIPAA Security Rule.
-It stipulates, under the section on Security Awareness and Training, that covered entities (CEs) must have comprehensive procedures for creating, storing and changing passwords.
+The guidelines were established as part of the administrative safeguards of the HIPAA Security Rule.
+They stipulate, under the section on Security Awareness and Training, that covered entities (CEs) must have comprehensive policies and procedures for creating, storing and changing passwords.

-One of the main reasons that many healthcare providers are reluctant to use two-factor authentication more broadly is because it may impede workflows.
-However, recent advances in the technology mean that developments such as LDAP integration and Single Sign-On removes these impediments to workflows.
+One of the main reasons that many healthcare providers are reluctant to use multi-factor authentication is because it can impede workflows.
+However, recent advances in the technology mean that developments such as Single Sign-On removes many of these impediments to workflows.